King's Lynn Stars: 1960s

 Plans for speedway in King's Lynn surfaced in 1965, when Maurice Littlechild promoted on an open licence at King's Lynn Stadium.
 Littlechild had plans to create a team called the South Lynn Stars named after the Norwich Stars, who had closed in 1964.
 The first meeting was on 23 May 1965 and the South Lynn Stars name was dropped in favour of the King's Lynn Stars.

-The team's inaugural league season was the 1966 British League season, where they finished 16th fom 19 teams.
+The team's inaugural league season was the 1966 British League season, where they finished 16th from 19 teams.
 The team was led by new signing Terry Betts, who recorded a season average of 9.41.

 After finishing last in 1967 they signed Malcolm Simmons from West Ham Hammers but experienced another poor season before improving to a ninth place finish in the league during 1969.